jdevries3133/teacher_helper/docs/contributing.md

 - each module should be focused one one task and widely generalizable for many teachers
-- modules should be composable but not interdependent
+- modules should be composable but not interdependent\*
 - modules must include thorough and high quality unit tests
 - modules must include documentation

+\*_any module can depend on `teacherhelper.sis`.
+If we add more modules like that, it would probably make sense to have a `teacherhelper.core` or `teacherhelper.common` internal API to make that clear`_

 Within those limitations, it would be awesome for teachers and professors to throw their own utility libraries into the pot to create a